Get a free, no obligation personal loan quote with rates as low as 9.99%

 Variable-Rates

-Fluctuate throughout the mortgage term, according to the market prime rate, which can sometimes be lower than most fixed-rates.
+Variable rates fluctuate throughout the mortgage term, according to the market prime rate, which can sometimes be lower than most fixed-rates.
 If interest rates drop, you could save some money.
 However, if they rise, the opposite will occur.

-Fixed Payments With a Variable-Rate
+Fixed Payments With A Variable-Rate

 Here, if the prime rate goes up, a larger portion of your regular mortgage payments will go toward the interest, rather than the principal.
 However, if the prime rate drops, a larger portion will go toward the principal, meaning you’ll have a shorter amortization.
-If the prime rate reaches a certain level, otherwise known as a “trigger point”, your lender might increase your payments, which likely means that you’ll pay off your mortgage within the allotted timeframe.

-Adjustable Payments with a Variable-Rate
+Adjustable Payments With A Variable-Rate

 Here, your payments will fluctuate along with the prime rate, with a set amount going toward the principal and the interest portion varying according to the current rates.
-This way, you’ll know in advance how much of the principle will be paid off by the end of your term.
+This way, you’ll know how much of the principle will be paid off by the end of your term.

 Security Registration For Your Mortgage

-All lenders apply a “charge” for the possibility of their borrowers defaulting.
-It’s set in place so that the lender can sell the house if the borrower does not honour their payment schedule.
 There are two types of charges, both of which will be “discharged” once the borrower pays their mortgage in full.
 Make sure to talk to your lender about their charge policies, as certain lenders use only one of two possible types and some costs may be associated with the discharging process.

-The Standard Charge
+Standard Charge

-The Collateral Charge
+Collateral Charge

 This is used to secure more than one type of loan with a lender, including lines of credit and mortgages.

-Portable or Assumable Mortgages
+Portable Or Assumable Mortgages

-These types of options are often made available for those who plan on selling their home or moving before their amortization is over.
+These types of options are often made available for those who plan on selling their home or moving before their amortization period is over.

 Portable Mortgages